HL7/fhir-cow-ig/input/pagecontent/using-task.md

 Implementation guide authors should be aware of three points when specifying further Tasks:

-1. The Task.owner element represents the party who currently has the baton for the Task.
-Task.performer represents parties who were previously involved in performing the request.
-If a workflow requires that is needed to tie actors to particular Task.outputs or workflow events, multiple Tasks can be beneficial.
+1. The `Task.owner` element represents the party who currently has the baton for the Task. `Task.performer` represents parties who were previously involved in performing the request.
+If a workflow requires that is needed to tie actors to particular `Task.outputs` or workflow events, multiple Tasks can be beneficial.
-2. Sub-tasks that are created in relation to the overall Coordination Task SHOULD refer back to the Coordination Task via Task.partOf.
+2. Sub-tasks that are created in relation to the overall Coordination Task SHOULD refer back to the Coordination Task via `Task.partOf`.
 3. The Placer may not need details on all of the individual steps taken by the Fulfiller.
 Parties are encouraged to ensure that a workflow's overall status of execution may be understood from the overall Coordination Task.
-This includes linking any Event outputs resulting from the fulfillment of the Request to the Coordination Task's Task.output.
+This includes linking any Event outputs resulting from the fulfillment of the Request to the Coordination Task's `Task.output`.
 This could include, for example, DiagnosticReports, Procedures, Questionnaires, ImagingStudy resources, etc.